Housefull 2: Cast

-Sequel and production
+Production

-The sequel of Housefull was confirmed by producer Sajid Nadiadwala on 30 September 2010.
-The filming started on 9 June 2011 in London and Peterborough.
+The sequel to Housefull was confirmed by Sajid Nadiadwala on 30 September 2010.
+Filming began on 9 June 2011 in London and Peterborough.
 The second schedule started from 1 October 2011 in Filmistan Studio, Mumbai and the last schedule was shot in December in Thailand, with one of the locations being the Sheraton Krabi Beach Resort.
 Sajid Nadiadwala hired a Hollywood action-set for Akshay Kumar's character.
-Asin Thottumkal replaced Deepika Padukone who was the female lead in the prequel as the lead actress.
+Asin replaced Deepika Padukone who was the female lead in the prequel as the lead actress.

 Soundtrack

 The full album released on 22 February 2012.
+It met with positive reviews with people calling it evergreen and lively.
 The making of the song "Papa Toh Band Bajaye" was leaked to YouTube in early January 2012.
 Singer Abhijeet Bhattacharya filed a lawsuit against the film's producers, saying that the melody for "Do U Know" had been copied from his 2005 song "Baje Jo Bansi".
-It Got A Golden Kela Award for Most Atrocious Lyrics.
-The lyrics were penned by Sameer, and the songs were composed by Sajid–Wajid.
+The lyrics were penned by Sameer and Amitabh Bhattacharya (Do You Know), with the songs were composed by Sajid–Wajid.

 The film score was composed by Sandeep Shirodkar.

-Release in India
+Release

-Though the film was initially expected to release on 1 June 2012, it was announced on 30 September 2011 that the film would be releasing on 5 April 2012.
+Though the film was initially expected to release on 1 June 2012, it was announced on 30 September 2011 that the film would be releasing on 6 April 2012.
 The film had an earlier release in the UK on 31 March 2012 due to the Easter holidays.
 Housefull 2 got a 2700-screen release, the fourth largest release in the history of Indian cinema, behind Ra.One, Bodyguard and Don 2 and India's biggest release of 2012.
 Housefull 2 was screened in 1,027 UFO digital theatres on the first day when it released.